Review of MSR Lightning Snowshoes and some things to consider when buying snowshoes.

 Holds a pair of snowshoes, trekking poles, and flotation tails.
 It’s much easier to grab a bag and chuck it in the car instead of wrangling loose snowshoes and poles while pointy metal spikes catch on everything.

 A snowshoe bag usually has backpack straps, fasteners to attach poles, and a possibly sleeve on the outside for a water bottle.
 The snowshoes slip into the bag easily, then the top is folded down and clipped shut.

 Snowshoes can last a very long time so it’s worthwhile to spend a little time researching to find the right brand and model that works for your needs.

-If you are interested in MSR, check out their snowshoe selector tool.
 Other popular brands to look into are Atlas and Tubbs.